nau/lasca-compiler/LangsOverview.md

 Generics

 ##Cons
 No GC.
 That's all.
-You can't develop quickly w/o GC.
-Period.
+You can't develop fast w/o GC.
 No higher-kind types, not even mentioning dependent types.
 Semicolons, for gods sake!
-Com'on, it's 21st century already, hello!
+Com'on, it's 21st century already!
 Even JavaScript works w/o semicolons.
 <> for generics is just wrong.
-Overall, syntax is very polluted with all that std::io::;.,()<>{}'a&* crap.
+Overall, syntax is very polluted with all that std::io::;.,()<>{}'a&* symbolism.
+It's unpleasant to read.

 Swift
 ---